marshallswain/feathers-pinia/docs/guide/use-base-model-instances.md

 const task = Task({ description: 'Do the Dishes' })
 ```

-Thanks to Model Functions, we no longer have to call `.addToStore()` to make an instance reactive.
+Thanks to Model Functions, we no longer have to call `.createInStore()` to make an instance reactive.
 Create an instance
 and it is automatically ready to bind to a template.
 Let there be much rejoicing!

 ```ts